MelchiorDahrk/Project-Atlas/README.md

 Archive is set up to use Sub-Packages for Mash Installers:

 	00 BATs --- Used to regenerate atlases.
-Only needed if you use retextures; skip otherwise.
+Only needed if you use retextures other than IT or MET; skip otherwise.
 	00 Core --- Includes all completed atlas sets
 	01 Textures --- Pregenerated atlases made using vanilla textures, Intelligent Textures, or Morrowind Enhanced Textures (MET).
 Only one is needed.